Tile Calculator — Tiles Needed & Cost

 - What does the Tile Calculator — Tiles Needed & Cost do?

 - Calculate how many tiles you need for walls or floors.
 Accounts for grout gaps and wastage.
-All calculations are performed in your browser using official UK rates and thresholds.

 - Does this include waste allowance?